TheorieMPQ/cluster-guide/jupyterhub_internal_setup.md

 The documentation for this stuff is in the ProfilesSpawner github repo.

 If you want to add new configurations you should add them here and then restart jupyterhub.

+## Using SSH spanwer (launch jupyter clients on other computers like th0)
+This is very brittle, so use with caution.
+This spawner does not set any limit on th0 usage, so people might use all computing power and starve the others...
+Moreover, th0 and so on have a different filesystem from th-top nodes, and it's older, and it might have many other problems...

+to make it work, every user must (by himself) ensure the following things:
+ - on th0 he must have an account with *exactly the same username* than his username on th-top
+ - he must have enabled passwordless key authentication from thtop to th0 ([see here](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/)).
+Moreover the ssh key on thtop should be located exactly at `/home/$USER/.ssh/id_rsa`. wonb't work othgerwise.
+ - he must install by himself, for himself his jupyter kernels.

+Assuming an user has a good user account on th0, the way to setup passwordless is the following:
+ - check if there is a file in `~/.ssh/id_rsa`
+ - if there is none, do the following: `ssh-keygen -t rsa -b 4096 -C "your_email@domain.com"`
+ - when he asks for a path, just press enter so he defaults to `~/.ssh/id_rsa` (check that this is the default)
+ - when he asks for a password, don't set any (press enter)
+ - run `ssh-copy-id $USER@th0.mpq.univ-paris-diderot.fr`

+from now on `th0` should work for the user.